Village of Belle Terre v. Boraas

 Village of Belle Terre v.
 Boraas, 416 U.S. 1 (1974), is a United States Supreme Court case in which the Court upheld the constitutionality of a residential zoning ordinance in Belle Terre, New York, allowing a restrictive definition of family that prevented unrelated college students from residing in a single-family dwelling.

 Background

-The Village of Belle Terre is a village in Long Island, New York.
+Belle Terre is an incorporated village on the North Shore of Long Island.
 The village only permitted one-family residencies.
 Six students studying at Stony Brook University rented a home in the village.
 None of them were related in any way, so their living situation violated the ordinance.
 The District Court found the ordinance constitutional.
 The defendants moved out of the house during proceedings.

 Second Circuit Decision

 The Court of Appeals for the Second Circuit found that the ordinance was unconstitutional and violated the students' rights under the Equal Protection Clause of the 14th Constitutional Amendment.
 This reversed the District Court's judgement.